orange-cloudfoundry/gobis/README.md

       - http://localhost
 ```

-2. Run `gobis` and server is now started
+2. Run `gobis` in your terminal and server is now started

 ## Use in your project